-Teaching creativity to children from a galaxy awayMay 17th, 2012 in Psychology & Psychiatry /
+Teaching creativity to children from a galaxy awayMay 17, 2012 in Medicine & Health / Psychology & Psychiatry

 Playing make-believe is more than a childhood pasttime.
 According to psychologists, it's also crucial to building creativity, giving a child the ability to consider alternative realities and perspectives.
 And this type of thinking is essential to future development, aiding interpersonal and problem-solving skills and the ability to invent new theories and concepts.
 That has been shown to be a component of future professional success in fields from the arts to the sciences and business.